wheaton5/souporcell/README.md

             tsv with barcodes and their known assignments

     -g, --known_genotypes <known_genotypes>
-            population vcf/bcf of known genotypes if available.
+            NOT YET IMPLEMENTED population vcf/bcf of known genotypes if available.

         --known_genotypes_sample_names <known_genotypes_sample_names>...
-            sample names, must be samples from the known_genotypes vcf
+            NOT YET IMPLEMENTED sample names, must be samples from the known_genotypes vcf

         --min_alt <min_alt>
             minimum number of cells containing the alt allele for the variant to be used for clustering